maxlieblich/math126/README.md

 }());
 </script>
 ```
 The `<script>` tag holds javascript that adds interactive models to the HTML5-rendered document.
 If you write this to LaTeX, pandoc intelligently ignores the `<script>`.
-TODO: insert images in place of the dynamic parts for rendering.
-This will be easy.

 ### Math functions provided